moka-rs/moka/README.md

 ## Features

 - Thread-safe, highly concurrent in-memory cache implementations.
-- Caches are bounded by the maximum number of elements.
+- Caches are bounded by the maximum number of entries.
 - Maintains good hit rate by using entry replacement algorithms inspired by [Caffeine][caffeine-git]:
     - Admission to a cache is controlled by the Least Frequently Used (LFU) policy.